Annie R. Pearce, Ph.D., and Larry Pearce

 Imagine the possibilities in adding appliances, conveniences, and entertainment devices to this example of sustainable living.
 Annie began with an LG washer-dryer combination* upstairs off the hallway between the bathroom and the living room.
 Using a minimum of electricity, ready to plug into a 110 ac outlet, connect to any faucet, and drainpipe, the high capacity unit washes, spins damp, and dries clothes without an exhaust pipe using the same principle as a dehumidifier.
 Any water collected is sent down the drain without raising the humidity in the house.

 What would a modern retirement home be without a large smart TV, hooked to DISH* and ROKU*?
 Lots of audio and music services are available.
 And this set can also retrieve local digital channels over the air.
-Recording capability comes with it.
+Recording capability is supplied from Annie’s primary DISH unit in the Main House.
 As if that’s not enough, the TV stand in the Granny Flat has its own virtual fireplace to light up and warm the room.

 While the dish and over-the-air TV need hardwire connections, ROKU, computer access, and Ooma*, voice-over-internet protocol (VoiP*), are all wireless (Wi-fi*), or available everywhere from the garage to the back porch.